vetsen/instagram-bot-python/README.md

 In order to work properly, your browser should have as a language English.
 Different languages could make the code work only partially (for example the liking process will not like the posts).
 #### Changing the accounts
-The element that you probably wanna change is the list of username to use during execution.
+The element that you probably wanna change is the list of usernames to use during execution.
 You must specify the actual username, not the name or other information about the account.
 There are two ways to specify the list: the text file and explicitly saying the accounts to use.

 To use the text file, just write a text file that contains for each row only one username.
 Save the file and add the relative path of the file in `self.read_file_path`.
 For example, create a text file named *accounts.txt* and put it inside the Main folder, then you should change the preferences in this way:
 ```python
 self.read_file_path = "accounts.txt"
 ```

-To specify the accounts explicitly, `self.read_file_path` must be an empty string (`self.read_file_path = ""`), the just type the usernames inside the parenthesis, each user should be written inside the double quotes symbol and separated from the others with comma.
+To specify the accounts explicitly, `self.read_file_path` must be an empty string (`self.read_file_path = ""`), then just type the usernames inside the parenthesis, each user should be written inside the double quotes symbol and separated from the others with comma.
 Example of this are:
 ```python
 # Example 1
 self.accounts_hard_coded = ("somebody", "somebodyelse")